The complete guide to corporate mileage reimbursement

 In the scenario that an employee needs the car for work purposes, then insurances need to be reimbursed as well as depreciation costs.
 All cars face depreciation to some extent and taxes are inevitable for most things we pay for in life.

-What is the average car allowance amount?
+What is a reasonable car allowance amount?

 Regardless of how much allowance a business provides, it’s important that there’s a car allowance clause in the employee’s contract.
 Just like any other benefit or agreement made between the employer and employee, it’s necessary to put this in writing.